 Quote Wiki: It is danced in very close full thigh, pelvis and upper body contact in a wide and strong frame, and features smooth horizontal movements that are very strong and determined.
 Dancers are very low, allowing long steps without any up and down movement, although rises and falls are optional in some styles.
 Forward steps land heel first except when descending from a rise, and in backward steps dancers push from the heel.
 In basic steps, the passing leg moves quickly to rest for a moment close to the grounded leg.
 Dips and rotations are typical.
 There is no open position, and typically feet stay close to the floor, except in dips the follower might slightly raise the left leg.
 Unlike in some Latin American tango styles, in Finnish tango there is no kicking of any kind, and there are no aerials.
 Quote ends

-Every August the city hosts the Buenos Aires Tango Festival, a nine-day carnival of events, including shows, exhibitions, free classes, milongas and concerts at a variety of venues.
-It is followed by the prestigious World Tango Championships later in the month.
+Every August the city hosts the Buenos Aires Tango Festival & World Cup, a twelve-day carnival of events, including shows, exhibitions, free classes, milongas and concerts at a variety of venues.

 When duty calls for MICE